30 Best Practices for Preventing a Data Breach

 9. Establish an IT security policy

-A cybersecurity policy is a written document that incorporates your risk analysis and risk tolerance.
+A cybersecurity policy is a written document incorporating your risk analysis and tolerance.
 It documents the processes and procedures in place that mitigate data breach risks.

 Every IT security policy should, at minimum, include: